 I think I have mentioned a number of times in my writings how I am a former Metal drummer but that I have always had a love for the six-string, even though I never managed to learn how to play it.
 Despite this being the case in my day, when the chance to see what was happening at the Brooklyn Bowl for the Brooklyn Autumn Guitar Show arose, I headed down there with my good buddy and fellow Blogger Skeleton Pete and hopefully spark you readers into checking out the next event.
 This would also be my first time at the Brooklyn Bowl and this establishment is located down in Williamsburg Brooklyn off N11th Street on Wythe Avenue.
-You can click the logo below to be taken to their official site but please do read the whole blog posting before you do that okay.
-Thanks, now lets continue along.

 As we walked past the building over to its side entrance I saw the poster of the up coming events.
 As you can see there is a lot going on here.
 The space is actually a bowling alley but there is also a concert space and full stage to let you get your music Jones on.